-Viral hepatitis in the United States can be viewed from two perspectives simultaneously: as a glass half full and a glass half empty.
-On the one hand, thanks to public health efforts, new viral hepatitis infections are at the lowest levels in decades.
-On the other hand, 5.3 million Americans are infected with chronic, or "lifelong," viral hepatitis, and most of these people don't know they are infected.
+Up to 5.3 million Americans are infected with chronic, or "lifelong," viral hepatitis, and most of these people don't know they are infected.
 To help prevent the serious liver-related diseases that can occur in people living with viral hepatitis infection, in 2011 the U.S. Department of Health and Human Services (HHS) released a viral hepatitis action plan for the prevention, care, and treatment of viral hepatitis.
 The action plan outlined specific steps to be undertaken by each HHS agency to reach prevention goals and included timelines to help ensure prompt action.
 Much progress has been made since the release of this report.

 CDC's Division of Viral Hepatitis (DVH) is part of CDC's National Center for HIV/AIDS, Viral Hepatitis, STD, and TB Prevention .
 In collaboration with domestic and global partners, DVH provides the scientific and programmatic foundation and leadership for the prevention and control of hepatitis virus infections and their manifestations.

-DVH consists of three branches — the Epidemiology and Surveillance Branch, the Prevention Branch, and the Laboratory Branch — that work collaboratively to prevent viral hepatitis infections and associated liver disease.
+DVH consists of the Office of the Director and three branches that work collaboratively to prevent viral hepatitis infections and associated liver disease.